Humidity has been a factor in weather forecasts for as long as we’ve been getting our news over the air.

 Because of this regularity, we can link the dew point to comfort levels, giving us an immediate sense of how muggy or comfortable outside.

-When the dew point rises beyond 60°F, it becomes humid and uncomfortable when it rises above 65°F. Any dew point readings above 70°F are oppressive and even deadly, reminiscent of the humid conditions found in the tropics or during a scorching summer heatwave.
-It is unusual for the dew to exceed 80°F, but it can occur in particularly moist areas such as cornfields or tropical areas.
+When the dew point rises beyond 60°F, it becomes humid and uncomfortable when it rises above 65°F. Any dew point readings above 70°F are oppressive and even deadly, reminiscent of the humid conditions in the tropics or during a scorching summer heatwave.
+It is unusual for the dew to exceed 80°F, but it can occur in moist areas such as cornfields or tropical areas.

 Conditions for dew formation